BlankTiger/bug-tracker-rs/README.md

-# BugTracker.rs
+# bug-tracker-rs
 Fullstack web app written completely in rust.
 Yew for the frontend, actix for the backend.
+Utilises ssl, postgres, and redis.
+Implements session based authentication.

 # Using make to interact with the program
 You have to have dotenv-rust installed, then using a posix compliant shell, you can do: